 Applicants may be contacted by e-mail.
 It is their responsibility to ensure that their registered e-mail address is accurate and kept up-to-date.
 Also, applicants must ensure that email from CCSF is not blocked on their computer by a spam filter.
 To prevent blocking, applicants should set up their email to accept CCSF mail from the following addresses: (@sfgov.org, @sfdpw.org, @sfport.com, @flysfo.com, @sfwater.org, @sfdph.org, @asianart.org, @sfmta.com, @sfpl.org).

 Upon successful submittal of the application online, the applicant will receive a notification on the screen, as well as in the applicant’s e-mail inbox, acknowledging the receipt of the application by the SFMTA - Merit Section.
-If you are having difficulty submitting your application online, please contact us at 415.701.5046 or 415.701.4441 between 8:30 a.m. – 12:00 p.m. and 1:00 p.m. - 4:30 p.m.
-Monday through Friday or e-mail at Raymond.Kong@sfmta.com.
+If you have any questions regarding this recruitment or application process, please contact the exam analyst, Pierre Aguirre, by telephone at 415-701-5024 or Anna Kaminska at 415-701-4441 between 8:30 a.m. – 12:00 p.m. and 1:00 p.m. - 4:30 p.m.
+Monday through Friday or by email at Pierre.Aguirre@sfmta.com.

 All applicants, including employees of the City and County of San Francisco, must submit verification (proof) of all work experience, education/training (if applicable), and valid driver license needed to qualify.
 This required verification must be submitted by the filing deadline (postmark not accepted).

 Note: Falsifying one’s education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.

 Verification can be submitted by one of the following methods: